 Beyond these measures, additional steps which can be taken include the following:

-Antimicrobial Stewardship
+Antimicrobial stewardship

 In support of overall with infection control, the importance of promoting rationale antimicrobial use is paramount.
 Worldwide, flu and pneumonia remain among of the 10 top causes of mortality, and preserving antibiotics for treatment is essential.